In January, free campus shuttle service began to bring passengers from parking lots and other sites near the margins of campus to the inner core.

 The centenary of Linus Pauling’s birth was celebrated with exhibits, film screenings, lectures and a full-day symposium, "A Liking for the Truth: Truth and Controversy in the Work of Linus Pauling".

-The Northwest Association of Schools and Colleges reaffirmed the accreditation of OSU.
-In April, a team of evaluators visited campus as part of the ten-year accreditation review for Oregon State University.
-The report commended OSU faculty and staff for their commitment to both undergraduate and graduate students, cited the university’s renovation and expansion of the Valley Library, and applauded OSU for its commitment to serving and providing access to programs throughout the state.
-The commission requested that OSU assess its mission and goals in relationship with its available resources and address issues relating to educational assessment, library collections, and deferred maintenance.
+The Northwest Association of Schools and Colleges reaffirmed the accreditation of OSU after a ten-year accreditation review in April.
+The report commended OSU for its commitment to undergraduate and graduate students, cited the university’s renovation and expansion of the Valley Library, and applauded OSU's commitment to statewide service and program access.
+OSU was directed to assess its mission and goals per its available resources and address issues relating to educational assessment, library collections, and deferred maintenance.

 First outdoor commencement was held for undergraduates at Reser Stadium.
 A separate ceremony for graduate students was held in the LaSells Stewart Center.